ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

 After the AI Server site is configured, the next step is to define at least one **AI Provider**.
 A provider represents an external AI service – currently, **OpenAI**.

-Each company typically defines **a single provider** pointing to its OpenAI account, but may have multiple if for example wants to use different OpenAI Base Models for different needs.
+Each company typically defines **a single provider** pointing to its OpenAI account, but may have multiple if, for example wants to use different OpenAI Base Models for different needs.

 #### Creating the Provider

 1. Open **the Providers navigator**.
 2. Click **New** to create a new provider record.
 3. Fill in the following required fields:
-- **Name** – a descriptive name (e.g. “OpenAI – Production”).
+- **Name** – a descriptive name (e.g., “OpenAI – Production”).
 - **Provider** – `OpenAI` (currently the only supported option).
 - **Base model name** – the default model to use, e.g. `gpt-4o-mini`, `gpt-4o`, etc.
 - **Provider API key** – the secret API key from the company’s OpenAI account.